-We asked Katrina Macasaet, a child development expert and content specialist for Zero to Three; Traci Sanders, a family child care provider and author of “Right At Home: A Parent’s Guide to Choosing Quality Child Care”; and Arika Molitor, a Texas child care worker with over three years of day care experience, to share their best tips for helping your child’s transition to day care go as smoothly as possible for them, the teachers, and for yourself.
+We asked Katrina Macasaet, a child development expert and content specialist for Zero to Three; Traci Sanders, a family child care provider and author of “Right At Home: A Parent’s Guide to Choosing Quality Child Care”; and Arika Molitor, a Texas child care worker with day care experience, to share their best tips for helping your child’s transition to day care go as smoothly as possible for them, the teachers and for yourself.

 1. Visit before your first day

 The first drop-off will likely go more smoothly if your child already recognizes the space and their teachers.

 “When you first meet teachers, they are strangers to you and they are strangers to your children, so you have to feel comfortable with them and with the environment,” says Macasaet.

 She recommends visiting the day care with your child more than once before the big day, if possible.

 “I think it’s also a good sign if the program is willing to have you come back and visit multiple times to see different times of the day and different activities that they do and those changes,” she says.